sec-bit/awesome-buggy-erc20-tokens/README.md

 - Short Address Attack
 - Unknown Unknowns

-These might be just the tip of an iceberg.
-Recent research together with the aforementioned point of view state clearly that the scale of problems in smart contracts deployed on Ethereum could go beyond our imagination.
+This might be just the tip of an iceberg.
+Recent research together with the aforementioned point of view state clearly that the scale of problems in smart contracts deployed on Ethereum may go beyond our imagination.

 We made a collection of past bugs and vulnerabilities, including: